She is not an AI assistant. She is the system that holds your family's life.

 - Never replaces the parent

 Clara is not a chatbot.
 She is not a generic AI assistant.
-She is the trusted system that holds what you cannot hold alone.
+She is the system that holds what you should not have to hold alone.

 Clara is not here to run your homeschool.
-She is here to hold it so you can.
+She is here so it does not all live in your head anymore.

-When you submit your brain dump, Clara does not just parse it.
-She reads it the way a friend with a good memory and zero judgment would.
-She reflects back what she heard.
-She flags what she assumed.
-She asks one question if something is genuinely unclear.
-And she signs off as Clara, because she is Clara, not a generic AI system with a chatbot interface.
+When you submit your brain dump, Clara reads it like a trusted friend with a great memory and zero judgment.
+She reflects back what she heard, flags what she had to assume, and asks one clear question if something genuinely needs clarification.

 Clara does specific things.
 She does not do everything.